bhisaac/5eFP/5eFP-SRD.md

 You’ve developed the skills necessary to hold your own in close-­quarters grappling.
 You gain the following benefits:
 - You have advantage on attack rolls against a creature you are grappling.
 - You can use your action to try to pin a creature grappled by you.
 To do so, make another grapple check.
 If you succeed, you and the creature are both restrained until the grapple ends.

+## Touch of Magic

+Choose a mage class.
+You gain the ability to cast two cantrips from the chosen class.
+Additionally, choose a 1st level spell from the chosen class' spell list.
+You gain the ability to cast the chosen spell once per game session without spending mana.
+If the chosen 1st-level spell appears on your 1st-level class spell list, you also add the spell as a known spell.

+Your spellcasting ability score for these spells depends on the chosen class.
+INT for wizards, WIS for clerics and druids, and CHA for sorcerers and warlocks.

 # Using Ability Scores